-Graph rewiring in MPNNs.
+Graph Rewiring in MPNNs.
 Rewiring is a process of changing the graph's structure to control the information flow and hence improve the ability of the network to perform the task at hand (e.g. node or graph classification, link prediction...).
 Several approaches have been proposed in the literature for graph rewiring, such as connectivity diffusion [25] or evolution [20], adding new bridge-nodes [26] and multi-hop filters [27], and neighborhood [12], node [28] and edge [22] sampling.

 Edge sampling methods sample the graph's edges based on their weights or relevance, which might be computed in different ways.
 Rong et al. [22] show that randomly dropping edges during training improves the performance of GNNs.
-Klicpera et al. [25], define edge relevance according to the coefficients of a parameterized diffusion process over the graph.
-Then, the k-hop diffusion matrix is truncated to discard long-range interactions.
-For Kazi et al. [23], edge relevance is given by the similarity between the nodes' attributes .
+Klicpera et al. [25], define edge relevance according to the coefficients of a parameterized diffusion process over the graph and then edges are selected using a threshold rule.
+For Kazi et al. [23], edge relevance is given by the similarity between the nodes' attributes.
 In addition, a reinforcement learning process rewards edges leading to a correct classification and penalizes the rest.

-Edge sampling-based rewiring has been proposed to tackle over-smoothing and over-squashing in 113 MPNNs.
+Edge sampling-based rewiring has been proposed to tackle over-smoothing and over-squashing in MPNNs.
 Over-smoothing may be relieved by removing inter-class edges [29].
-However, this strategy 114 is only valid when the graph is homophilic, i.e. connected nodes tend to share similar attributes.
-115 Otherwise, removing these edges could lead to over-squashing [20] if their removal obstructs the 116 message passing between distant nodes belonging to the same class (heterophily).
-Increasing the 117 size of the bottlenecks of the graph via rewiring has been shown to improve node classification 118 performance in heterophilic graphs, but not in homophilic graphs [20].
-Recently, Topping et al. [20] 119 120 propose an edge relevance function given by the edge curvature to mitigate over-squashing.
+However, this strategy is only valid when the graph is homophilic, i.e. connected nodes tend to share similar attributes.
+Otherwise, removing these edges could lead to over-squashing [20] if their removal obstructs the message passing between distant nodes belonging to the same class (heterophily).
+Increasing the size of the bottlenecks of the graph via rewiring has been shown to improve node classification performance in heterophilic graphs, but not in homophilic graphs [20].
+Recently, Topping et al. [20] propose an edge relevance function given by the edge curvature to mitigate over-squashing.
 They identify the bottleneck of the graph by computing the Ricci curvature of the edges.
-Next, they remove 121 edges with high curvature and add edges around minimal curvature edges.
+Next, they remove edges with high curvature and add edges around minimal curvature edges.